After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 From the home page of the official Machu Picchu website you can see a "BUY TICKETS" button.
 When you click the link you'll see a window for Tarifa General at the top and right under will be "RUTA."
 MAKE SURE THE CORRECT "RUTA" is on display for the tickets you're trying to buy!
 There is a drop down box to see the list of the various ticketing options, and "Bob's Your Uncle!"
 Now you know how to choose the correct entry tickets to Machu Picchu.
 They just updated the Machu Picchu website with a separate link to view each circuit.
 See it on the homepage

 And.
 (There's always an "and!")
-Pay attention to how much time these tickets allow for exploring the actuall ancient city before you begin the hike.
+Pay attention to how much time these tickets allow for exploring the actual ancient city if you buy a ticket for one of the hikes..
 The entrance to Huayna Picchu is on the other side of the park and you have exactly 1 hour to get from the Machu Picchu main entrance to the checkpoint for Huayna Picchu and Huchuypicchu.
 (I included an example of how the timing works in the next paragraph) After the hike you walk to the exit.
 That's it.
 You're done.
 Here's the fine print: "Visitors must enter {Machu Picchu} at the corresponding time and go directly to the entrance control to the alternative routes Montaña Waynapicchu and Huchuypicchu They will not have the right to re-enter the llaqta, having to make the complementary route (long low circuit) to the alternative route chosen during their movement towards the alternative route and during their exit from it."
 Here's a link to read about which circuit is the best for getting the Classic View of Machu Picchu.

 When you click the box to buy the ticket for Huayna Picchu you will see that your entry time at the main gate to Machu Picchu is exactly 1 hour before the printed entry time for your hike.
 For example, if your Wayna Picchu hike is from 9-10AM, you can enter the MP main gate at 8AM.
 This gives you 1 hour, and an extra 45 minutes if you want to checkin for the Huayna Picchu hike as late as possible.
 You can checkin up to 10AM.
 I would be at the checkpoint no later than 9:45AM.
 So you could tour the lower circuit from 8am - 9:45am if your HP tickets are 9-10am.